jtobin/jtobin.github.io/_posts/2016-10-17-simple-probabilistic-programming.md

 (This article is also published at [Medium][medi])

-What does a dead-simple embedded probabilistic programming language look like?
+What does a dead-simple probabilistic programming language look like?
 The simplest thing I can imagine involves three components:

 * A representation for probabilistic models.
 * A way to simulate from those models ('forward' sampling).